e-lab/GameNet/README.md

 Figure 5.
 My Way Home Dense/Sparse Scenario Map

 Shown below are videos of an agent, controlled by a neural network, exploring various mazes.
 In the first two videos, the agent is exploring the 2-Room Scenario.
 However, in the first case, the textures of the walls differ and present different features to provide a higher intrinsic reward to the agent.
-In the second, the textures of the walls are all the same and bare no differences visually or in terms of features to generate a significant intrinsic reward value.
+In the second, the textures of the walls are all the same and bare no differences visually or in terms of features.

 Video Gameplay from 2 Room Scenario, Varied Textures: